sytzemeijer/s--/README.md

 # CBLang
-## A bad programming language made in Python.
+## A programming language made in Python.

-CBLang is a programming language aiming to fix most of my problems with Python (this means that you likely don't need it), while still keeping it similar and as effective.
+S-- is a programming language tha is created as something between python and c++.

-CBLang can be either interpreted, transpiled to python, or compiled into an exe using [PyInstaller](https://pyinstaller.readthedocs.io/en/stable/).
+S-- can be either interpreted, transpiled to python, or compiled into an exe using [PyInstaller](https://pyinstaller.readthedocs.io/en/stable/).

-CBLang can run without any dependencies (including PyInstaller - *you just won't be able to compile your programs*, but they will run and transpile fine).
+S-- can run without any dependencies (including PyInstaller - *you just won't be able to compile your programs*, but they will run and transpile fine).

-CBLang is only tested on Windows, but I'm sure it wouldn't be hard at all to get working on Linux.
+S-- is only tested on Windows, but I'm sure it wouldn't be hard at all to get working on Linux.

-Be warned that everything is basically held together by hopes and dreams, *so you are going to get a load of super random errors*.

 So, how does it work?